helloSystem/launch/README.md

 # launch [![Build Status](https://api.cirrus-ci.com/github/helloSystem/launch.svg)](https://cirrus-ci.com/github/helloSystem/launch)

-Command line tool to launch applications, will first search `$PATH` and then `.app` bundles and `.AppDir` directories in various directories, and will show launch errors in the GUI.
-Filer, Dock, and other applications are supposed to use `launch` to launch applications.
-It can also be invoked from the command line.
+Command line tools (`launch`, `open`,...) to launch applications and open documents (and protocols).
+Will first search `$PATH` and then `.app` bundles and `.AppDir` directories using the launch "database", and will show launch errors in the GUI.
+GUI applications in helloSystem like like Filer, Dock, and other applications use these tools to launch applications and open documents (and protocols).
+The command line tools can also be invoked directly from the command line.

 ## Build